adl-lang/adl/doc/language.md

 the core of the ADL framework.
 It is used to describe application level data types and communication protocols.

-The language:
+The language supports:

-   * uses a data model based upon [algebraic data types](http://en.wikipedia.org/wiki/Algebraic_data_types)
+   * a data model based upon [algebraic data types](http://en.wikipedia.org/wiki/Algebraic_data_types)

-   * supports parameterised data types
+   * parameterised data types

-   * supports field defaulting with comprehensive literal support.
+   * field defaulting with comprehensive literal support.

+   * typed annotations

 Together these features facilitate the interoperation between a variety of object oriented and functional programming languages.
 The